mayakraft/Math/readme.md

 ## examples

+One example is included in this repository, at `examples/intersection`.

-Examples can be found in the [Rabbit Ear documentation](https://rabbitear.org/book/math.html)
+Many more examples can be found in the [Rabbit Ear documentation](https://rabbitear.org/book/math.html)

 ## license